OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app/index.md

 8. Push your package content to the Web App in Azure.
 9. Any configured or packaged `PostDeploy` scripts are executed.

-## Simple and Advanced Deployment Scenarios {#DeployingapackagetoanAzureWebApp-Simpleandadvanceddeploymentscenarios}
+## Simple and advanced deployment scenarios {#DeployingapackagetoanAzureWebApp-Simpleandadvanceddeploymentscenarios}

-### Deploying to Multiple Geographic Regions {#DeployingapackagetoanAzureWebApp-Deployingtomultiplegeographicregions}
+### Deploying to multiple geographic regions {#DeployingapackagetoanAzureWebApp-Deployingtomultiplegeographicregions}

 When your application is deployed to more than one geographic region, you are likely to need per-region configuration settings.
 You can achieve this result in many different ways, but the two most popular methods we have seen are: